Special economic zone: Definition

 The definition of an SEZ is determined individually by each country.
 According to the World Bank in 2008, the modern-day special economic zone typically includes a "geographically limited area, usually physically secured (fenced-in); single management or administration; eligibility for benefits based upon physical location within the zone; separate customs area (duty-free benefits) and streamlined procedures."

 History

+The United States has long applied special economic rules to its outlying territories for the purpose of economic development.
+Section 936 corporate tax exemptions for Puerto Rico began with Operation Bootstrap in the 1940s and ended in 2006.
+The federal minimum wage for U.S. territories has in the past been lower than in the states, and as of 2024, American Samoa is still adjusting upward to the nationwide minimum.

 Modern SEZs appeared from the late-1950s in industrial countries.
-The first was in Shannon Airport in Clare, Ireland.
+The first was in Shannon Airport in County Clare, Ireland.
 Some tax-free jurisdictions such as the Cayman Islands offer technology companies a way to keep their IP offshore in a Special Economic Zone (see Cayman Enterprise City).

 From the 1970s onward, zones providing labour-intensive manufacturing have been established, starting in Latin America and East Asia.
-The first in China following the opening of China in 1979 by Deng Xiaoping was the Shenzhen Special Economic Zone, which encouraged foreign investment and simultaneously accelerated industrialization in this region.
-These zones attracted investment from multinational corporations.
+The first in China, following the Chinese economic reform, was the Shenzhen Special Economic Zone, which encouraged foreign investment and simultaneously accelerated industrialization in this region.
+These zones attracted investment from multinational corporations and allowed export-oriented Chinese businesses to respond quickly to demand in foreign markets.
 China continues to maintain Special Economic Zones and certain open coastal areas.
+Most of China's SEZs are located in former treaty ports and therefore have symbolic significance in demonstrating a "reversal of fortunes" in China's dealings with foreigners since the century of humiliation.
+Researcher Zongyuan Zoe Liu writes that "[t]he success of these cities as 'red' treaty ports represented another step in China's overall reform and opening-up plan while legitimizing the leadership of the CPC over the Chinese state and people."

+Vietnam established 18 coastal economic zones as part of its industrialization process.
+These included incentives to attract foreign direct investment as well as major investment in worker education and training.